 This combination creates a crunchy, golden topping that brings texture and completes the Chicken Parmesan experience.

-- Add more broth if you prefer a saucier casserole.
+Add more broth if you prefer a saucier casserole.
+This keeps the dish moist and flavorful.

-- For extra flavor, mix some mozzarella directly into the pasta before baking.
+For extra flavor, mix some mozzarella directly into the pasta before baking to create pockets of gooey cheese.

 - Use whole-wheat pasta for a healthier version without sacrificing texture.